IMMM-SFA/mosart-heat/README.md

 cd $CASE_DIR/your_own_case
 sbatch your_own_case.runs
 ```
-If there is any error detected at this step, please work with your own technical support or contact Maoyi Huang (maoyi.huang@pnnl.gov) for help.
+If there is any error detected at this step, please work with your own technical support or contact Maoyi Huang (maoyi.huang at pnnl.gov) for help.
 Please DO NOT proceed until your CLM4 test run here can be completed successfully.

 ### Running MOSART-Heat and MOSART-wm-heat